LuPa69/kubernetes-the-hard-way/README.md

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+This is a fork from the extremely useful Kubernetes the Hard Way by Kelsey Hightower, using Oracle Cloud Infrastructure instead of Google Cloud Platform, and some parts are freely adapted from Dan Simone's work.
+However I wanted to recreate it to help my own learning process :-)

 ## Copyright

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.